-The Master of Arts is granted in English, Health and Kinesiology, History, Organizational Communication, Psychology, and Teaching.
+The Master of Arts is granted in English, Health and Kinesiology, History, Organizational Communication, The Master of Arts in Teaching is granted in Teaching, and Psychology.

 The Master of Business Administration is granted in Business.

 The Master of Education is granted in Counselor Education, Curriculum and Instruction, School Administration and Supervision , and Special Education.